 Urban Information Lab

-Housed in the UT School of Architecture, the Urban Information Lab (UIL) focuses on smart city and community and understanding the built environment through spatial analysis and big data.
-The lab was formed in 2014 in order to provide a space for deep-dive investigations of urban form by harnessing innovative technologies.
-Directed by Dr. Junfeng Jiao and Dr. Robert Paterson, the lab employs a team of graduate students who explore how urban form influences human behavior.
-Since the lab’s inception, UIL researchers have investigated Uber's price surge in Austin during a special event, quantified the spatial distributions of Airbnb rentals in five major US cities, explored bike sharing in NYC, Chicago, DC, and Boston, identified transit deserts in the top 51 US cities, investigated tourist perceptions of the city in cyberspace during a superbowl weekend, and evaluated people’s access to healthy and unhealthy food sources in major Texas cities, among other projects.
+The Urban Information Lab (UIL) uses emerging information technologies to better understand, measure, plan and develop our urban environments.
+Dr. Junfeng Jiao founded the lab in 2013.
+Since the lab’s inception, UIL researchers have investigated Uber's price surge in Austin during a special event, quantified the spatial distributions of Airbnb rentals in 50 major US cities, explored bike sharing in NYC, Chicago, DC, Boston, Dallas, San Antonio and Austin, identified transit deserts in 52 US cities, investigated tourist perceptions of the superbowl host city, and evaluated people’s access to food sources in major Texas cities, among other projects.

 UIL always welcomes motivated graduate students with strong backgrounds in informatics, GIS, coding and statistics.
 If you are interested in working with large scale urban data.
 Please feel free to reach out.
 We are also looking for junior or senior undergraduate students, who are interested in doing a senior project in the area of urban informatics and smart city.